f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--plugins-path=<path>` (_string_)

-Path specifying where to load plugins from.
+Supplementary path to specify where to load plugins from, on top of [default paths](12-PLUGINS.md#supported-plugins).

 ### `--scan-plugins`